 In 2007, Marty learned of a design solicitation in the works by the UK Ministry of Defence (MOD) to update the standard-issue SA80/L85A1 infantry rifle.
 He wasted no time going to work designing and prototyping a system for the L85 based on measurements taken from a rare U.S. sample in private possession.
 Because no other manufacturers had convenient access to this rifle, Marty’s company had a distinctive edge.
 In 2008, Daniel Defense won the UK solicitation and began immediate production and on-time delivery of L85 rails.

-While still in the Garden City facility, Marty’s team of engineers designed the first-ever Daniel Defense firearm: the DDM4 (Later referred to as the V1).
+While still in the Garden City facility, Marty’s team of engineers designed the first-ever Daniel Defense firearm: the DDM4 V1.
 The original Daniel Defense rifle had a 16” barrel, Mil-Spec upper and lower receiver, and the Omega X 12.0 FSP rail system with the signature rail section that extends beyond the forged front sight base with bayonet lug.
 This firearm also has a standard A2 Birdcage flash hider, A1.5 Fixed Rear Sight, A2 pistol grip, Mil-Spec receiver extension, and a Magpul buttstock.